Ep 85: A Story of Beauty

 In 2022 Dior Science introduces a new molecular fraction of the Rose of Granville.
 It is a new, patented electromagnetic eco-extraction process.
 The new extraction method requires fresh petals to harness the full, pure, and regenerative power of the Rosa de Granville.

-The petals first undergo cold press in the mobile unit in the Dior Rose Garden.
+The petals first undergo cold pressing in the mobile unit in the Dior Rose Garden.
 Then, the concentrate is subject to electromagnetic waves and undergoes centrifugation in the lab.
 These 3 steps is key to isolate an extract containing the 88 molecules from the fresh flower.
 All this is culminates in the Dior Prestige La Creme marking a new anti-aging frontier.

 I hope you’ve enjoyed the telling of today’s story which also rather aptly crystallises my all-time beauty mantra.
 Inside-out beauty with a dose of science!